Dikshita25/my-blogs/posts/setup_detox_with_react_native.md

 Now, lets install a one of the framework either jest or mocha.

-1. Install detox-cli for jest or mocha
+<br> 1.
+Install detox-cli for jest or mocha

 ```sh
 $ detox init -r jest